telliott99/Python-Data/files/ByteArray.md

 Here we make a new bytearray by passing a single integer (for the size of a zeroed array).

 We also can use a string.
-Then, the encoding must be specified:
+For a string, the encoding must then be specified:

 ```python
 >>> bytearray(6)